Hospital NEO

+Private medical centre Neo, Turku, Finland.
+May 2014.

 Hospital NEO is a private hospital situated in Turku and Salo, Finland that specializes in orthopedic day surgery and sport medicine.
 The hospital also focuses in high-quality aesthetic and plastic surgery.
 The hospital is privately owned.
 Over 100 health-care professionals are employed by Hospital NEO and approximately 2.000 surgical operations are made in a year (2014).

 History

 Hospital NEO opened in March 2011.
 The hospital was officially inaugurated on 1 March 2011, with Finland’s then Minister for Foreign Affairs, Alexander Stubb, cutting the ribbon.
 Hospital NEO operates in a former commercial building in the Kupittaa district of Turku.

 Ownership

 Hospital is privately owned.
 Hospital NEO’s doctors and other staff held 91 percent of the company and a private investor 9 percent.

 Services

 Hospital NEO specializes in orthopedic day surgery and sport medicine.
 The hospital also focuses in high-quality aesthetic and plastic surgery.

 Sports medicine and orthopedics

 Hospital NEO specializes in the diagnosis and treatment of sports injuries and other musculoskeletal disorders.
 Many of the problems faced by patients are the result of injuries sustained during amateur and professional sports.

 The hospital has dedicated surgeons for shoulder, elbow, hand, knee, ankle, and foot problems, as well as for fractures and tendon injuries.
 The surgical procedures performed at the hospital primarily require only a one-day stay in the hospital.